bnprogramming/Social-website-CastBox-Project/README.md

 **Django CastBox Sample**

 CastBox Sample is a Django app that clone the castbox website with django .
-Application development and testing with django v4.2 Is use DTL , Js , HTML , CSS for this project
+Application development and testing with django v4.2 and Django Rest Framework v3.15.1 Is use DTL , Js , HTML , CSS for this project